Nordic Nato accession set to reinforce Baltic states' security

 “Finland and Sweden joining Nato would very clearly strengthen Baltic security as well as Nato security as a whole,” Estonia’s defence ministry told bne IntelliNews.

-“It would strengthen the Nato naval dimension and increase the allied naval presence in the Baltic Sea thereby enhancing deterrence and defence in the entire region,” a Lithuanian defence ministry spokesman emphasises.
+“It would strengthen the Nato naval dimension and increase the allied naval presence in the Baltic Sea, thereby enhancing deterrence and defence in the entire region,” a Lithuanian defence ministry spokesman emphasised.

 Finland and Sweden, both previously non-aligned, have rethought their strategic position, given the way Ukraine was picked off by Russia because it was not a member of the Western defence alliance.
 Both countries have also rushed to send materiel to bolster Ukraine’s defences.